Material Innovation That Delivers

 As experienced foam converters, we support engineers with:

-We help you balance performance, compliance, and cost – while ensuring every part is delivered to your exact specifications.
+We balance performance, compliance, and cost for you—and deliver every part to match your exact specifications.

 We also understand the importance of sustainability.
 Where possible, we supply low-emission, eco-optimised foams that reduce VOCs and improve indoor air quality.